Poland Spring: Controversies

 Several towns in Maine have objected to the business practices of Poland Spring and its parent company Nestlé.
 In some towns, such as Fryeburg, Maine, Poland Spring actually buys the water (110 million gallons of water from Fryeburg a year) from another company, the Fryeburg Water Co., and ships it to the Poland Spring bottling plant in Poland Spring.
 However, Fryeburg Water Co. also sells water to the town of Fryeburg.

 The town of Fryeburg began to question the amount of water the company was selling to Poland Spring.
 In 2004, the town's water stopped temporarily because of a pump failure, but Poland Spring's operations were able to continue.
 In 2004, the group H_{2}O for ME began gathering support to create a tax on water drawn for commercial purposes.
 Poland Spring claimed the tax would force the company into bankruptcy.

 In June 2003, Poland Spring was sued for false advertising in a class action lawsuit charging that their water is not spring water but is in fact heavily treated common ground water.
 The suit also states that hydro-geologists hired by Nestlé found that another current source for Poland Spring water near the original site stands over a former trash and refuse dump and below an illegal disposal site where human sewage was sprayed as fertilizer for many years.
 The suit was settled in September 2003, with the company not admitting to the allegations, but agreeing to pay $10 million in charity donations and discounts over the next five years.
 Nestlé continues to sell the same Maine water under the Poland Spring name.

 In August 2017, a class-action lawsuit was filed in Connecticut alleging that "Not one drop of Poland Spring Water emanates from a water source that complies with the Food and Drug Administration definition of 'spring water'.
 The famous Poland Spring in Poland Spring, Maine, which defendant's labels claim is a source of Poland Spring Water, ran dry nearly 50 years ago."
 A Poland Spring spokeswoman responded that "Poland Spring is 100 percent spring water.
 The claims made in the lawsuit are without merit and an obvious attempt to manipulate the legal system for personal gain."
 Scientist Peter Gleick said that "Most of Nestle's waters are pumped from the ground, but the bigger issue that the regulatory definition of what really counts as spring water is really weak.
 No one is really looking over the shoulders of the bottled water companies."

-In March 2019, the district court judge dismissed the claims in the class-action lawsuit in Vermont out of the eleven northeastern states in favor of Nestle.
+In March 2019, the district court judge dismissed the claims in the class-action lawsuit in Vermont out of the nine northeastern states in favor of Nestle.
+The class-action was still ongoing as of January 2025.